Matty Cash

 Matthew Stuart Cash (born 7 August 1997) is a professional footballer who plays as a right-back for club Aston Villa.
-Born in England, he represents for the Poland national team.
+Born in England, he plays for the Poland national team.

 Cash started his career at Wycombe Wanderers and later the FAB Academy before he signed his first professional contract with Nottingham Forest and then established himself as a regular at right-back.
 He signed for Aston Villa in September 2020.

-Born in England, Cash has a Polish mother.
-He was confirmed a Polish citizen in October 2021, qualifying him to play for the Poland national team.
-He made his debut the following month, and represented the side at the 2022 FIFA World Cup.
+Cash made his debut for Poland in November 2021, and represented them at the 2022 FIFA World Cup.